 Species yield

-Comparing the total yield of the two species in competition to the expected yield of the two species when grown in isolation, we found that yields were generally lower when species were in competition (i.e. the deviation from the expected yield was generally negative, Fig. 4), except for one species pair, Chlorella-Scenedesmus, which had always positive deviations, while the Chlamydomonas-Chlorella pair shifted from positive to negative deviation and thus from facilitation to negative impact of competition depending on the temperature (Fig. 4).
+Comparing the total yield of the two species in competition to the expected yield of the two species when grown in isolation, we found that yields were generally lower when species were in competition (i.e., the deviation from the expected yield was generally negative, Fig. 4), except for one species pair, Chlorella-Scenedesmus, which always had positive deviations, while the Chlamydomonas-Chlorella pair shifted from positive to negative deviations and thus from facilitation to negative impact of competition depending on the temperature (Fig. 4).
 Higher yields than expected when species were grown in isolation suggests positive “complementarity effects” (either facilitation or resource partitioning), while the more generally observed lower yields suggested “selective processes” such as interspecific competition.
 This pattern was particularly observed in pairs involving Selenastrum, suggesting that competition with this species was particularly costly for the pair.
 A model of deviation from the expected yield as a function of pairs identity, temperature and nutrient level showed complex interactions between pair of species identity, temperature and nutrients (Table 6).

 Discussion

 We found that traits governing species nutrient physiology were not fixed values for a species but varied plastically with temperature.
 Growth rate depended both on temperature and nutrients non-linearly for each species.
-Half-saturation constant generally increased with temperature.
-These results are in accordance with previous results showing a positive relationship between Ks and temperature in plants (Carter & Lathwell 1967) or in algae for nitrogen (Sterner & Grover 1998; Aksnes & Egge 1991) and silicon (Mechling & Kilham 1982).
-While studies investigating effects of climate change on algal biomass often consider half-saturation constant to be independent of temperature (Goldman & Carpenter 1974; Ye et al. 2011; Thomas et al. 2017), our results highlight the importance of considering thermal dependency of nutrient-limited growth.
+Half-saturation constants generally increased with temperature.
+These results are in accordance with previous results showing a positive relationship between KS and temperature in plants (Carter & Lathwell 1967) or in algae for nitrogen (Aksnes & Egge 1991; Sterner & Grover 1998) and silicon (Mechling & Kilham 1982).
+Studies investigating effects of climate change on algal biomass often consider the half-saturation constant to be independent of temperature (Goldman & Carpenter 1974; Ye et al. 2011; Thomas et al. 2017); our results highlight the importance of considering thermal dependency of nutrient-limited growth.
 Further, the relationship between temperature and nutrient physiology depended on species identity, with for instance Selenastrum having a much higher half-saturation constant than Ankistrodesmus.

-Photosynthesis ability was also linked to temperature and phosphate level.
-Photochemical efficiency has been shown to be dependent on nutrient availability in marine phytoplankton, with a decrease of photochemical efficiency in highly stratified marine populations where nutrient was depleted (Moore et al. 2003; Suggett et al. 2009).
+Photosynthesic ability was also linked to temperature and phosphate level.
+Photochemical efficiency has been shown to be dependent on nutrient availability in marine phytoplankton, with a decrease of photochemical efficiency in highly stratified marine populations where nutrients were depleted (Moore et al. 2003; Suggett et al. 2009).
 Further, studies have shown a taxonomic signature of photochemical efficiency (Suggett et al. 2009).
 Here we show that not only photochemical efficiency depends on nutrient concentration, but it also depends on temperature level with complex interactions with species identity.
 This photochemical efficiency was a good predictor of species growth rates.